-For contractors, managing risk effectively can mean widening profit margins, reducing operating costs, and making working capital work harder…and smarter.
+For contractors, managing risk effectively can mean higher profits, lower operating costs, and capital that works harder … and smarter.
 As part of your advisory team, Marsh can show you how.

 Employers must stay current on evolving legal developments regarding marijuana use while maintaining safe and drug-free workplaces.

 While the construction industry has rebounded from the financial crisis, margins have generally remained tight.
 As a result, some firms are seeking new sources of revenue and profitability.
 Meanwhile, a shortage of skilled labor and risk of subcontractor default are concerns, adding more uncertainty to the mix.

 Marsh helps you assess risks and opportunities and uncover ways to use working capital more efficiently.
 We measure your firm’s appetite for risk, recommend solutions that meet your needs, and take your program to market knowing the best markets for the best structure and pricing.

 Our brokers combine deep construction industry expertise with our industry-leading analytics and predictive modeling engines to determine which risks to retain or transfer to make optimal risk-finance decisions, and then implement cost-effective solutions.

 We take a fresh look at your risks, help you see around corners, consider all options, and work with you to make informed decisions on how best to protect and deploy capital and resources.